MSU-Mankato/GatherContent.EPi.Import/README.md

 How to get started with the GatherContent&#39;s EPiServer Integration to import your content.

-Integrate GatherContent with EPiServer 10.2 (or higher) and ASP.NET Web Forms 4.5.2.
+Integrate GatherContent with EPiServer 10.10.3 and ASP.NET Web Forms 4.5.2.
 You can:

 - Migrate content into EPiServer